 Quintessential English village, cosmopolitan city, rolling countryside, sandy beaches or golden coastline?
 Deciding where to buy a holiday home can be difficult!
 Aside from personal preference, it is vital to choose a popular destination to ensure a high volume of bookings and, as a result, a good financial return.
 From Cornwall to the Yorkshire Dales, we share 10 of the best places to buy a holiday home in the UK.

-An Area of Outstanding Natural Beauty, the Cotswolds is a hugely popular tourist destination and unquestionably one of the best places to buy your holiday home.
-Reaching from Stratford-upon-Avon to Bath, the region encompasses idyllic villages, bustling market towns, stunning countryside and plentiful attractions.
+An Area of Outstanding Natural Beauty, the Cotswolds is one of the most popular destinations for UK holidays, and unquestionably one of the best places to buy your holiday home.
+Reaching from Stratford-upon-Avon to Bath, the region encompasses idyllic villages, bustling market towns, magnificent countryside and plentiful attractions.

 The Lake District

 England’s largest National Park, the Lake District is a hot spot for holidays in the UK, with holiday homes abundant across the region.
 Known for the mountains, woodlands, and of course, its famous lakes, the World Heritage Site offers endless days of exploring, walking through the beautiful countryside and soaking up the magnificent views.
 It’s no surprise why the Lake District is a strong contender for the best holiday home location.

 - Location in the UK: The Lake District is located in the county of Cumbria, in the northwest of England.
 For this reason, it can mean a longer journey for holidaymakers.

 - Travel: There are various train stations and bus routes which allow for travel around the Lake District.
 Plus, there’s the novelty of boat trips, allowing you to travel and soak up the sights.
 Driving allows visitors more control over their routes and timings, although you should always check your route as the Lake District is extremely rural with roads that can be steep, windy, and narrow.